 Nowhere on the FAFSA should a foster parent, legal guardian, grandparent, noncustodial parent, or other relative you live with supply information.
 If any of these circumstances apply to you, you should file the FAFSA independently.

 Related: Financial Transparency: The FAFSA, Your Student, and You

 6. Keep track of deadlines

-Every college has a different set of deadlines based on priority, merit, early decisions etc. BigFuture by the College Board helps families sort through these deadlines with detailed college profiles and a free, customized action plan.
-And, should you have specific questions about specific colleges or universities, don’t be afraid to call the college’s financial aid office and ask questions.
+Every college has a different set of deadlines based on priority, merit, early decisions, etc. BigFuture by the College Board helps families sort through these deadlines with detailed college profiles and a free, customized action plan.
+Should you have specific questions about specific colleges or universities, don’t be afraid to call the college’s financial aid office and ask questions.

-Filing the FAFSA opens the doors to federal aid.
-But there’s also almost $50 billion in non-federal aid available—from colleges, states, and private institutions.
-Some colleges and programs use the College Board’s CSS/Financial Aid PROFILE to help award these monies.
-CSS/Financial Aid PROFILE is an online application that collects information used by almost 400 colleges and scholarship programs to award financial aid outside sources from the federal government.
+Filing the FAFSA opens the doors to federal aid, but there’s also almost $50 billion in non-federal aid available—from colleges, states, and private institutions.
+Some colleges and programs use the College Board’s CSS Profile to award these monies.
+The Profile is an online application that collects information used by almost 400 colleges and scholarship programs to award financial aid outside sources from the federal government.
 Families must complete the application and the College Board sends it to the colleges and scholarship programs they have chosen.
-Here’s a list of colleges that use CSS/Financial Aid PROFILE and where to complete the CSS/Financial Aid PROFILE.
-Sending your CSS/Financial Aid PROFILE report to one college or scholarship program costs $25.
+Here’s a list of colleges that use the CSS Profile and where to complete the Profile.
+Sending your CSS Profile report to one college or scholarship program costs $25.
 Additional reports are $16 each.
-There are fee waivers available for low-income families.
+But there are fee waivers available for low-income families.